leburnett/reiser-documentation/Ephys/ephys_nested_rf.md

 - `generate_protocol2` into the command line of MATLAB, or run the script.

-## How to analyse the data from the protocols

-### Protocol 1

-- Processing settings file...
-- Which boxes need to be ticked in the conductor?

-After protocol 1 has finished running - the processing functions should run automatically.
-This runs code wihtin `G4_Display_Tools` (which functions) - it returns LOG with data inside and it generates 4 plots (grid_ephys).

-From these plots you can see the response of the cell to each flash location on the screen - both 12px and 6px and ON and OFF flashes.
-This protocol is mainly for the experimenter to determine where the RF of the cell is located in order to present the second protocol in the correct position.
-From these plots it is also possible to determine if the RF of the cell is too close to the edge of the screen, in which case it is not worth running protocol 2.
-You can also see if the quality of the recording is not good enough to run protocol 2.

-### Protocol 2

 Protocol 2 runs through a single script - not using the G4_experiment_conductor.
 The patterns, functions and experiment data are all created and saved with every call of the script `generate_protocol2()`.
 A pop-up appears that will ask the experimenter to enter the "peak_frame" (this is found above the subplot of the 6 pixel figure that pops up after P1 that haas the largest response).
 This is the frame that the experimenter will use to set the position of the stimuli in protocol 2.